 Purchasing a book on Amazon*

-- Tell the storline: You’re going to write in 1st person as if you are the giant.
+- First, tell the storline: You’re going to write in 1st person as if you are the giant.
 You’re going to try and convince the reader that you are indeed a nice man and not mean.

 - Jack was poor